jimeUWOshkosh/EconomicExchange/README.md

 1. Didn't use constructors like Ovid did
-     CP > 'Area' is a constructor for a Veure::Economy::Asset::Area instance...
-   Didn't know how to do it so I just made lib/AssetSteps.pl

 2. I used a source filter, "Filter::Util::Call", lib/myfilter.pm
    Each step must be on a single line!!!